semiotic-agentium/did-demo/README.md

-# DID Demo Webapp
+# Agentium SDK Demo Webapp

-This project is a simple, single-page web application demonstrating two distinct authentication flows: a standard Google Sign-In and a zkLogin (Sui-specific login) flow using Google as the OpenID Connect (OIDC) provider.
+This project is a single-page web application demonstrating the use of the `@semiotic-labs/agentium-sdk` for Decentralized Identifier (DID) and Verifiable Credential (VC) management.

 ## Features

-- **Standard Google Sign-In:** Authenticates users via Google, retrieves an ID token, and displays its raw and decoded payload.
-- **zkLogin Flow (Google OIDC):** Demonstrates the initial steps of a zkLogin process, including:
-  - Generating an ephemeral keypair.
-  - Fetching the current epoch from the Sui Devnet.
-  - Generating randomness and a unique nonce.
-  - Redirecting to Google for authentication with the zkLogin-specific nonce.
-  - Handling the redirect back and displaying the raw and decoded ID token (JWT) obtained through the zkLogin process.
+This demo showcases the following features of the `@semiotic-labs/agentium-sdk`:

+*   **Decentralized Identifier (DID) Creation:** Create a DID from a Google ID token.
+*   **Verifiable Credential (VC) Issuance:** Issue and manage the lifecycle of VCs.
+*   **Client-Side VC Verification:** Verify VCs on the client-side using a WebAssembly (WASM) module.
+*   **OAuth Token Management:** Refresh OAuth access tokens.

+## How this Demo Uses the Agentium SDK

+This demo highlights the following SDK capabilities:

+*   **`AgentiumClient`:** A singleton `AgentiumClient` is initialized and used throughout the application.
+This client is the main entry point for interacting with the SDK.
+*   **WASM-based Verification:** The demo utilizes a WebAssembly (WASM) module for efficient, client-side verification of Verifiable Credentials.
+*   **Component-based Examples:** The `src/components` directory contains several React components that demonstrate different SDK features:
+    *   `DidGenerator.tsx`: Shows how to create a DID from a Google ID token.
+    *   `VCIssuance.tsx`: Demonstrates fetching, verifying, and storing VCs in the browser.
+    *   `TokenTest.tsx`: Illustrates how to refresh OAuth access tokens.

-## Setup
+## For Developers

 ### 1. Environment Variables